 Will you be making storyboards with other people?
 If so, you might want to stay clear of Mac, Windows, or iPad storyboarding software.
 Instead, look for an online storyboard creator which will allow you to collaborate with other people in real-time.
 Making changes is much easier when you can all access the same storyboard.

 Storyboarding is just one part of the pre-production process.
-If you’re involved in animation or video production, you’ll likely make an animatic after your storyboard is completed.
-In that case, you’ll want to find storyboard software which integrates with the other tools in your workflow.
-Adobe’s After Effects is a popular choice of animation software, and caters to everything from complex transition effects to character animation.
+If you're involved in animation or video production, you'll likely make an animatic after your storyboard is completed.
+In that case, you'll want to find storyboard software which integrates with the other tools in your workflow.
+Adobe's After Effects is a popular choice of animation software, and caters to everything from complex transition effects to character animation.

 Your storyboard will need images.
 There are two options; draw them yourself, or look for storyboard software with an image library.
 If a sophisticated drawing tool is a high priority, you should consider specialist image editing software.
 Adobe's Photoshop is the gold standard for many, but new tools like Procreate for iPad offer a great image editing experience too (sadly procreate isn't available for Android users yet).
 But, be warned!
 Software like Photoshop isn't set up to deal with storyboarding out of the box.
 Simple tasks like re-arranging frames can quickly become tedious.